TheDigitalCatOnline/blog_source/pelican/content/refactoring-with-tests-in-python-a-practical-example.markdown

 This is much more evident now that we refactored the method, because we have 10 methods that accept `data` as a parameter.
 I would be nice to load the input data into the class at instantiation time, and then access it as `self.data`.
 This would greatly improve the readability of the class, and also justify its existence.

-If we introduce a `__init__()` method that requires a parameter, however, we will change the class's API, breaking the compatibility with every other code that imports and uses it.
+If we introduce a `__init__()` method that requires a parameter, however, we will change the class's API, breaking the compatibility with the code that imports and uses it.
 Since we want to keep it, we have to devise a way to provide both the advantages of a new, clean class and of a stable API.
 This is not always perfectly achievable, but in this case the [Adapter design pattern](https://en.wikipedia.org/wiki/Adapter_pattern) (also known as Wrapper) can perfectly solve the issue.

 The goal is to change the current class to match the new API, and then build a class that wraps the first one and provides the old API.
 The strategy is not that different from what we did previously, only this time we will deal with classes instead of methods.
 With a stupendous effort of my imagination I named the new class `NewDataStats`.
-Sorry, but sometimes you just have to get the job done.
+Sorry, sometimes you just have to get the job done.

 The first things, as happens very often with refactoring, is to duplicate the code, and when we insert new code we need to have tests that justify it.
 The tests will be the same as before, as the new class shall provide the same functionalities as the previous one, so I just create a new file, called `test_newdatastats.py` and start putting there the first test `test_init()`.